cjam/react-native-spotify-remote/README.md

 If you need to link your project manually, here are some things you'll need to do.

-> ### `react-native-events` does not support autolinking at this point and will need to be manually linked into your application

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

 - Add the following imports to the top of the file

 ```
 import com.reactlibrary.RNSpotifyRemotePackage;
-import com.lufinkey.react.eventemitter.RNEventEmitterPackage;
 ```

 - Add to the list returned by `getPackages()` for example: